jamesward/six-minute-apps/README.md

 Create a Play App
 -----------------

 Create a new Play Framework application using the `Hello Play Framework!` template.
-This will compile the application then rut it and it's tests.
+This will compile the application then run it and it's tests.
 You can see the running application at: [http://localhost:9000/](http://localhost:9000/)

 Open in an IDE